gaffe23/linux-inject/README.md

  * Currently only supports ARM mode
  * Should just be a matter of checking LSB of PC and acting accordingly

-* Do better checking to verify that the specified shared library has actually been injected into the target process
+* Do better checking to verify that the specified shared object has actually been injected into the target process
  * Check `/proc/[pid]/maps` rather than just looking at the return value of `__libc_dlopen_mode()`

 * Support more distros